ecs-hk/ec2-cfengine37/README.md

 ### One-time AWS setup

-1. Using AWS S3, create an `s3://encbkups/` bucket.
+1. Using AWS S3, create a bucket for encrypted backups.
+Note that [S3 bucket names must be globally-unique](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) (across all customer accounts!), so utilize a consistent prefix or suffix to help ensure uniqueness, e.g. " `s3://my.org.encbkups/`
 2. Using AWS IAM, create an account via IAM with appropriate permissions to write to the S3 bucket.

 ### One-time CFEngine hub setup

 1. Create the file `masterfiles/services/autorun/z01_secrets/bkup-to-s3.key.txt` - and put a **strong** file encryption key inside it.
-2. Create the file `masterfiles/services/autorun/z01_secrets/bkup-to-s3-creds.json` using the new IAM credentials.
+2. Create the file `masterfiles/services/autorun/z01_secrets/bkup-to-s3-creds.json` using the new IAM credentials and the name of the bucket you created.

 ### Setup on each CFEngine agent